rwlist/server/docs/dev-plans/01-mvp.md

 ## Basics

-I see it all as the SPA app using server API's, so the frontend framework also need to be chosen, but I feel like it's far less important in MVP stage.
+I see it all as the SPA using server API's, so the front-end framework also needs to be chosen, but I feel like it's far less important during the MVP stage.

 For the MVP stage there should be several API endpoints (which maybe can be accessed via Swagger)